divio/divio-cloud-docs/how-to/deploy.rst

     Once imported, you can remove the write access.

-Connect your local application to the cloud project
+Connect your local application to the cloud application
 ------------------------------------------------------------------

-Connecting a local application to a Divio project on the cloud allows you to interact with and manage the cloud project from your command-line.
+Connecting a local application to a Divio application on the cloud allows you to interact with and manage the cloud application from your command-line.

-The cloud project has a *slug*, based on the name you gave it when you created it.
+The cloud application has a *slug*, based on the name you gave it when you created it.
 Run:

 ..  code-block:: bash

     divio app list -g

-to get your project's slug.
+to get your application's slug.

 You can also get the slug from the Control Panel:

 ..  image:: /images/intro-slug.png
-    :alt: 'Project slug'
+    :alt: 'Application slug'
     :width: 483

 Run: